-In this audit, the practice analysts found that more than a third of the files contained documentation confirming that the resource workers had informed the caregivers on an annual basis about their obligation to report.
-However, in almost two thirds of the files there was either no documentation indicating that the caregiver was informed about the obligation to report or no documentation of an annual reminder.
+In this audit, the practice analysts found that a clear majority of the files contained documentation confirming that the resource workers had informed the caregivers at least once about their obligation to report, and in just over a quarter of these files the documentation indicated that the resource workers had also reminded the caregivers on an annual basis about their obligation to report.
+All of these reminders occurred during the annual review process.
+However, just over half the files lacked documentation indicating that the caregiver was reminded each year about the obligation to report.
 These reminders typically occur during the annual review of the family care home and many of the files were missing annual reviews.